Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 *You don't need to remember that.*

 **Examples**
-Many eskers are found in central Ireland, some are in Canada, as well as many in Iceland and Sweden.
+Many eskers found in central Ireland, some are in Canada, as well as many in Iceland and Sweden.

 [Here](https://www.google.com/maps/@64.0543235,-16.3193597,405m/data=!3m1!1e3?hl=en) is an example of an esker on Google Maps.

 A meltwater stream is visible south of it, as well as another esker to the east.

-**Post-glacial climate change in Eskers**
+**Postglacial climate change in Eskers**
 During periods of increasing global climatic temperatures, the rate of glacial ablation increases and results in more meltwater being produced.
 This means that there is more accumulation of sediment in proglacial areas and the length of these eskers is likely to increase or become more beaded with greater and more intense ablation periods.

-### Kames and Kame Terraces
+### Kames and ame erraces

 A kame is an irregularly shaped hill, hummock or mound made of stratified glacial till comprised of mainly sand and gravel.

 There are two types of kame:
 #### Delta kames
 Delta kames can form in two main ways.
-Firstly, they can form due to the build-up of debris in **englacial tunnels** that emerge at the glacial terminus as a result of retreat.
+Firstly, they can form due to the buildup of debris in **englacial tunnels** that emerge at the glacial terminus as a result of retreat.
 As a result, they lose their energy, and are forced to deposit their contained load.

 Another way that they can be formed is when supraglacial streams meet ice-marginal lakes.
 These ice margin water bodies are largely static (just sit there tbh) so the sediment they carry loses energy and gets deposited in the lake, from where this supraglacial stream enters it, often leading to a tall accumulation.

 #### Kame terraces
 Kame terraces are ridges of material near or on the valley margin.
-They are largely comprised of **ex-lateral moraine**, which was transported into the ice marginal lake due to the supraglacial streams formed due to the warming of ice through friction with valley walls.
+They are largely comprised of **ex-lateral moraine**, which was transported into the ice marginal lake due o the supraglacial streams formed due to the warming of ice through friction with valley walls.
 As this is largely glacio-fluvial, unlike morainic deposits, these are somewhat sorted and stratified by the movement of water.
 When the glacier retreats, this sediment is dropped and collapses onto the bedrock floor.

 > Watch out!
 Many people say 'kame' when they mean 'esker'!
 You need to know the differences between the two well. (main one is eskers are subglacial, kames are not)